pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/leaf.md

 # Leaf operator

-The leaf operator is the last operator in the query execution plan.
+The leaf operator is the operator that actually reads the data from the segments.
-This is in fact a meta-operator that wraps the single-stage query engine and executes all the operators in the leaf stage of the query plan.
+Instead of being just a simple table scan, the leaf operator is a meta-operator that wraps the single-stage query engine and executes all the operators in the leaf stage of the query plan.

 ## Implementation details

-The leaf operator is not a relational operator itself but a meta-operator that wraps the single-stage query engine.
+The leaf operator is not a relational operator itself but a meta-operator that is able to execute single-stage queries.
 When servers execute a leaf stage, they compile all operations in the stage but the send operator into the equivalent single-stage query and execute that using a slightly modified version of the single-stage engine.

-As a result, there may be slight differences when an operator is executed in a leaf stage compared to when it is executed in an intermediate stage.
+As a result, leaf stage operators can use all the optimizations and indices that the single-stage engine can use but it also means that there may be slight differences when an operator is executed in a leaf stage compared to when it is executed in an intermediate stage.
 For example, operations pushed down to the leaf stage may use indexes (see [how to know if indexes are used](./filter#how-to-know-if-indexes-are-used)) or the semantics can be slightly different.

 You can read [Troubleshoot issues with the multi-stage query engine (v2)](../../../../reference/troubleshooting/troubleshoot-multi-stage-query-engine.md) for more information on the differences between the leaf and intermediate stages, but the main ones are: